 3) Visit the Drop-in Hours at the Career Center, International Hall 107

 Visit during the drop-in hours between 10-2 Mon-Thursday or schedule a consultation by going to https://career.sonoma.edu Mon-Thursday and the Career Center advisors will critique your resume as well as your cover letter.
 I also recommend that you take a career test offered through Career Center website as well as sign up for Handshake, a job and internship search portal.

 4) Start your internship search.

 You can also simply call up places that interest you as well as email.
 And don’t forget to search for potential leads through Linkedin.
 Also, don’t miss the career and internship fairs.
 In addition, to major fall and spring fairs, there are now frequent pop-up fairs sponsored by the Career Center.
 However, I still recommend you don’t forget phone calling.
 Area employers are always thrilled to hear from Sonoma State students.
-Simply ask them if they will have internships for undergraduate students in the spring semester.
+Simply ask them if they sponsor or will consider sponsoring internships for undergraduate students.

 There are also plenty of internship possibilities right here on campus.
 It's just a matter of asking!

 5) Once you have nabbed a semester-long internship, fill out your internship agreement and get your internship supervisor's signature.

 6) Decide how many units that you want for your internship.

 You must work 45 hours per one unit.
 That means for a four-unit class, you would need to work 180 hours.
 By the time you graduate, you must have four units of internship.
 However, you can also have more!
-When you plan for an internships, make sure that this fits your schedule.
+When you plan for an internships, make sure that this fits into your schedule.
 Remember you can sign up for a one-unit, two-unit, three-unit or four-unit internship.
 Some students even sign up for multiple internships in one semester.

 It's always best to check in with your academic advisor to see if you are on track to graduate and to figure out how many units you might need.
 Typically, a COMS student can take up to 8 units of internships (sometimes more in special cases).
 Always check in with your advisor first as everyone comes in with unique and different needs.

 8) After I have signed off on your paperwork on Canvas I will send the agreement onto to Shelly, the Administrative Coordinator, Communications, (Nichols 364; phone 707-664-2149).